opencypher/morpheus/README.md

 within the `spark-cypher-examples` module, we just call:

 ```
-./gradlew spark-cypher-examples:runApp -PmainClass=org.opencypher.spark.examples.CaseClassExample
+./gradlew spark-cypher-examples:runApp -PmainClass=org.opencypher.morpheus.examples.CaseClassExample
 ```

 ### Loading CSV Data

-See the documentation in `org.opencypher.spark.impl.io.hdfs.CsvGraphLoader`, which specifies how to structure the CSV and the schema mappings that describe the graph structure for the underlying data.
+See the documentation in `org.opencypher.morpheus.impl.io.hdfs.CsvGraphLoader`, which specifies how to structure the CSV and the schema mappings that describe the graph structure for the underlying data.

 #### Next steps